denoland/celld/docs/workflow.md

 Triggers a workflow by event name.
 This is used for workflows defined with an `event` trigger.

-The second argument is is the input data for the triggered workflow, which can be be referenced with `ctx.event.data` in the workflow handler.
+The second argument is the input data for the triggered workflow, which can be referenced with `ctx.event.data` in the workflow handler.
 This value is cached in DB and reused if the workflow is retried.
 Its concrete type is inferred from what you provided in `cell.initWorkflow`:

 ```ts
 type UserWorkflows = {